-3. Have you combined statistics that you received from the local or state police with your institution statistics for this report?
-If you answer No to this question, you will be asked to provide the data you received from the local and state police separately.
+• 1.
+Doe es your institution provide On-campus Student Housing Facilities? • No. 0 Yes.
+(If Yes is selected, you must enter the number of student housing facilities below and enter Fire Statistics for each facility.)
+N umber of On-campus Student Housing Facilities: 2.
+Doe es your institution have any noncampus buildings or properties?
+0 Yes • No with y ve you combined statistics that you received from the local or state police our institution statistics for this report?
+If you answer No to this question, ill be asked to provide the data you received from the local and state police ately. • Yes.
+Local and/or state law enforcement agencies provided us with statistics that we are combining with statistics collected by our campus security authorities.
+0 No. We are not combining the statistics because we cannot determine whether the statistics we obtained from local and/or state law enforcement agencies are for on-campus incidents or public property incidents.
+0 Not available.
+We cannot determine if the statistics we obtained from local and/or state law enforcement agencies are for our Clery geography.

-- Yes.
-Local and/or state law enforcement agencies provided us with statistics that we are combining with statistics collected by our campus security authorities. - No. We are not combining the statistics because we cannot determine whether the statistics we obtained from local and/or state law enforcement agencies are for on-campus incidents or public property incidents. - Not available.
-We cannot determine if the statistics we obtained from local and/or state law enforcement agencies are for our Clery geography. - Not available.
+O Not available.
 We made a good-faith effort to obtain statistics from local and/or state law enforcement agencies, but the agencies did not comply with our request.